Harold L. George: Early career

 George was born July 19, 1893, in Somerville, Massachusetts, to Horace and Susan E. George.
 He attended George Washington University, but decided to interrupt his studies when the United States became directly involved in World War I. George joined the United States Army and on May 21, 1917, received his commission as second lieutenant in the Cavalry as a reserve officer.
 A month later, he went on active duty with the Cavalry at Fort Myer, Virginia, and married Anna Virginia Helms on August 10.
 In October George resigned his reserve commission to become a flying cadet with the Aviation Section, U.S. Signal Corps.

 George attended the ASSC School of Military Aeronautics (an eight-week ground school) set up on the campus of Princeton University and learned to fly at Love Field, Texas, receiving his rating of Reserve Military Aviator and a new commission on March 28, 1918.
 George went to France that September with an initial assignment to the 7th Aviation Instruction Center (bombardment) at Clermont-Ferrand.
 Two months later he was posted to Ourches-sur-Meuse with the 163d Aero Squadron, one of two DH-4B day bomber squadrons of the new 2nd Day Bombardment Group, Second Army Air Service.
 In the week in which it saw action in November 1918, just prior to the armistice, the 163d flew 69 sorties in support of the Meuse-Argonne Offensive.
 George observed that massed bombers, flying in formation, swamped enemy defenses and so reduced the attacker's casualties.

-In 1919, George clerked part time for U.S. Supreme Court Justice James McReynolds, and graduated in 1920 from Georgetown University Law School.
+In 1919, George clerked part time for U.S. Supreme Court Justice James McReynolds, and graduated in 1920 from the National University School of Law with an LL.B. degree.